RosemarieHalim/05-challenge/README.md

 # Quiz

 ## Purpose
-As a developer, I want to create a scheduler where users can quiz themselves with a timer that depreciates in time when selecting a wrong answer and are provided a highscore that they can see afterwards.
+As a developer, I want to create a scheduler where users can schedule their work day themselves and schedule will track when a task is in the past, present, or future.

 ## Built With
 * HTML